 From those services, a core group of dedicated seekers emerged.
 This group met at least weekly throughout 1996 for a thorough catechism, building relationships and learning never-before-heard Orthodox prayers.
 The Deanery-wide picnic was held in Lima.
 Fr.
 Gordon Walker spoke at the Lima Civic Center in August.
 Fr.
 Thomas Mueller, overseer of missions for the diocese, visited us in November.
 By December, Father Mark and Donna and their children (Joshua, Sarah, Elesha, Daniel and Caleb) moved to Lima and a full schedule of liturgical services were begun at the Lima Y.M.C.A.

-In February +1997 we had our first baptism, Father Mark and Donna’s newborn, Hannah.
+In February +1997 we had our first baptism.
 In June and September of that year, two were Baptized into Christ and seven Chrismated with the Holy Spirit.
 By December we had outgrown the Y.M.C.A. and moved into our own rented facility, a small office suite in downtown Lima.
 In March +1998 we had another baptism, and in July another precious member was added through Holy Confession and ecclesial Marriage, as well as her two children were Baptized into Christ and His Church.
 September saw another two adults Chrismated into the Faith of the Apostles.

 In January +1999 His Grace Bishop JOB granted us “Mission” status and named us “Saint Stephen the First Martyr.”
-By June of that year we found a larger facility, still in downtown Lima, where we worshipped until very recently.
-In August +2000, Father Mark and Presbytera Donna’s seventh child, Benjamin, was baptized.
-In April +2001, a 20-year-old non-Christian completed one year of catechism and was Baptized into Christ.
-December saw Father Mark’s parents (a former Baptist pastor), anointed with holy Chrism and welcomed into Communion.
+By June of that year we found a larger facility, still in downtown Lima, where we worshipped.
+In April +2001, another was Baptized into Christ.
 We adopted August Second as our “Nameday,” the day St. Stephen’s relics were transferred, and we celebrate by blocking off our street and inviting all to karaoke singing, dancing, food, games, and fun.

 St. Stephen’s is very active in community-wide events, such as “First Night” 1998 & 1999 activities on New Year’s Eve (giving brief “tours” of our church and selling ethnic pastries), and the Lima Christmas Tree Festival (covered with icons!).
 In February 1999 we were chosen as the “Church of the Week” at our local, popular Christian radio station.
 They broadcast our Divine Liturgy live, including the sermon inviting all listeners to “Come Home to True Worship.”
-The following week an abbreviated Matins service was broadcast each morning, also featuring a brief sermon on holy Orthodoxy.
-St. Stephen’s also hosts monthly visitations to two local nursing homes.
-Our annual Great Blessing of Waters at the huge Lima reservoir always gets a lot of media attention.
-Other events we’ve sponsored include concerts (the Russian touring group Archiglas, and Dana and Sue Talley), a Holiday Craft Bazaar, and horseback riding for men and boys.
-Father Mark helps lead the National Day of Prayer and gives singing concerts to area youth groups.
-He has served on the boards of area, regional and state Right To Life organizations, and his Orthodox Study Group for clergy taught the true Faith to three area Protestant pastors.
-Father is also involved in all area clergy organizations, at which he has initiated Orthodox discussions and reinforced Trinitarian theology.
-He has preached the Faith openly at well-attended joint community services.
-In +2000 he was voted President of Lima’s largest ministerial association, guiding 53 Christian groups closer to the Truth for over a year.
+The following week an abbreviated Matins service was broadcast each morning.
+St. Stephen’s often hosts visitations to two local nursing homes.
+Our annual Great Blessing of Waters at the Lima reservoir always a blessing.

 In recent years, we have faithfully celebrated all the American Saints’ feastdays (Sts.
 Herman, Innocent, Tikhon, Raphael, Alexis, Jacob, Peter, Juvenaly, Alexander, John Kuchurov, John Maximovich, and Nicholas of South Canaan), honoring them and beseeching their help in establishing Orthodoxy in Lima.
-Most recently, we have Chrismated attorney Richard Allen, His Grace Bishop JOB tonsured our faithful servant Bill Almy as the Reader Basil, and Father Mark and Presbytera Donna have adopted a five-year-old autistic boy named Micah.
+In +2000 His Grace Bishop JOB tonsured our faithful servant Bill Almy as the Reader Basil.

-We were deeply saddened by the falling asleep of our beloved Jerry Stemen, whom God raised from death and then graciously allowed to live for two and a half years, and be able to see his only child marry.
-It was Jerry’s dream and prayer that God allow him to live long enough to walk his daughter down the aisle, and he did.
-Three months later, in January +2004, Jerry fell asleep in the Lord at home.
-Then we were hit with another disappointment: In March of 2004 we were abruptly informed that the building we had been renting for four and a half years had been sold without our knowledge, and we had to vacate immediately.
+In March of 2004 we were informed that the building we had been renting for four and a half years had been sold, and we had to vacate.
 One week after Pascha, we moved all we had to share a church building with a Lutheran group, and seven months later to a Disciples of Christ group’s chapel room.
-In our urgent search for a place to pray, everything we found was either too small or way too expensive.
-Reluctantly, we agreed on a temporary solution: to build a garage kit on a parishioner’s property, and use it for corporate prayer… THEN, almost miraculously, two small parcels of prime real estate — in an excellent location for growth — were donated to us, so we would be able to worship on our own land!
+In our search for a place to pray, everything we found was either too small or way too expensive.
+We agreed on a temporary solution: to build a garage kit on a parishioner’s property, and use it for corporate prayer… then, almost miraculously, two small parcels of prime real estate were donated to us, so we would be able to worship on our own land!
 Our people worked hard and we raised funds to begin building a small, one-room chapel.

 In November of 2005, we began worshipping at our new little church, with great thanksgiving to God!
 We are growing in our commitment to one another and to the Lord.